majkshkurti/r5-docker/README.md

 docker tag analysis-backend:${VERSION%.dirty} jailbreakparis/analysis-backend:latest
 ```

-### 4. Build UI image
+### 4. Build the Analysis UI image

-This process needs approx 5Go of free space and have been tested with version 3071865ccf01 of UI.
-If you encounter problems, you can try to re-clone the repo without `--depth` option, and reset to this particular commit: `git reset --hard 3071865ccf01`.
+This process needs approx 5GB of free space and have been tested with the [version 3071865ccf01 of analysis-ui](https://github.com/conveyal/analysis-ui/commit/3071865ccf01e1b03011fb3b7a7c2afa81e461ca) (Nov 4, 2020).
+If you encounter problems, reset to this particular commit: `git reset --hard 3071865ccf01`.

 ```
 cd [the directory where you cloned all the repos, ie the directory at step 1] cp conveyal-analysis-docker/ui/.env analysis-ui/ cd analysis-ui
-# If you want to customize Mapbox API token you can edit .env file and set NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN
+# If you want to customize the Mapbox API token you can edit the .env file and set NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN
 # in that case you'll also need to remove the line that sets this variable in ../conveyal-analysis-docker/ui/Dockerfile
 docker build -f ../conveyal-analysis-docker/ui/Dockerfile -t analysis-ui:latest .
 cd ../